 How to Make Your Bedroom Feel Like a Luxury Hotel Room

-We’ve told you all about the most luxurious hotels to visit.
-But what about when you return home after the fabulous getaway?
-Here’s how to make your bedroom just as sumptuous as your fancy hotel room.
+We may not be able to travel to our favorite hotels right now, but that doesn't mean we can't live in luxury.
+Here’s how to make your bedroom just as sumptuous as any fancy hotel room.
 Fair warning: you may never want to leave.

 There’s no question that the best part of a great hotel stay is the bed.
 To make yours five-star-worthy at home, prioritize a few staples: an excellent mattress, comfy bedding, and fluffy pillows.
 Because a mattress is going to last ages, it’s important to invest in quality—the Saatva Classic is so sure of itself that it offers 15 years of warranty and a 120-night home trial.
 It comes in three levels of support, and the medium “Luxury Firm” choice was actually designed to replicate the feel of those in luxury hotels.